 Woodbine is the westernmost beach in the Beaches, and the series of beaches extend east until the RC Harris Water Treatment Plant.
-The beach runs parallel to the boardwalk and the Martin Goodman Trail, and is part of Woodbine Park.
+The beach runs parallel to the boardwalk and the Martin Goodman Trail and is part of Woodbine Park.

 Woodbine Beach Toronto

 The area around Woodbine was once a cottage community in a similar style to the communities on the Toronto Island, today it is a popular beach.
 Until Lake Shore Boulevard was extended to Woodbine Avenue in the 1950s, Woodbine was not a bathing beach, but rather a wooded area known as ‘The Cut’.
-Woodbine and neighbouring Ashbridge’s Bay are a popular place to visit to see the fireworks for Victoria Day.
+Woodbine and neighboring Ashbridge’s Bay are a popular place to visit to see the fireworks for Victoria Day.

-There are over 90 volleyball courts, and various outdoor leisure activity rentals, such as bicycles, canoes, kayaks, and standup paddle boards.
+There are over 90 volleyball courts, and various outdoor leisure activity rentals, such as bicycles, canoes, kayaks, and standup paddleboards.
 Next to the beach is the Donald D. Summerville Outdoor Olympic Pool, an outdoor elevated Olympic-sized swimming pool, overlooking the beach.
 Construction for the pool started in 1961, and it was designed to add temporary scaffolding for the spectator seats in the event Toronto was to ever host the Olympics.
 The Martin Goodman Trail runs along the boardwalk.

 Woodbine Beach Weather

 Woodbine and Kew-Balmy Beach are Blue Flag certified for cleanliness and are suitable for swimming, with this distinction being awarded to Woodbine since 2005.
 The beach is maintained by Toronto Parks, Forestry and Recreation.
 Since 1990, the quality of the water and sand has improved dramatically.
-The water quality at the beach is tested daily, and is clean to swim on most days, including after storms.
+The water quality at the beach is tested daily and is clean to swim on most days, including after storms.
 In addition, the sand is machine groomed daily.
 Besides, the terrain is gentle to far offshore, and there is not much seaweed, which is ideal for swimming.
-However, water temperature can be highly unpredictable.
+However, the water temperature can be highly unpredictable.

 Woodbine Beach Parking